awsdocs/amazon-cloudfront-developer-guide/doc_source/GettingStarted.SimpleDistribution.md

 ## Prerequisites<a name="GettingStartedSignup"></a>

-Before you begin, make sure that you’ve completed the steps in [Setting up Amazon CloudFront](setting-up-cloudfront.md)\.
+Before you begin, make sure that you’ve completed the steps in [Setting up](setting-up-cloudfront.md)\.

 ## Step 1: Upload your content to Amazon S3 and grant object permissions<a name="GettingStartedUploadContent"></a>